CurveDocs/curve-docs/docs/lending/contracts/oracle-overview.md

     ---

     EMA oracle for collateral tokens using **multiple different Curve pool oracles chained together**.
-This oracle contract can also make use of `stored_rates` from `stableswap-ng` pools.
+This oracle contract can also make use of `stored_rates` from `Stableswap-NG` pools.

     [:octicons-arrow-right-24: `CryptoFromPoolsRate`](./cryptofrompoolsrate.md)